juanluispaz/ts-sql-query/README.md

 }[]>
 ```

-### Select with custom reusable sql fragment if value
+### Select with custom reusable SQL fragment if value

-You can define functions in your connection that create custom reusable sql fragments that have the same behaviour of the functions with name ended with `IfValue`, that give you the possibility to do some operations or functions not included in ts-sql-query.
+You can define functions in your connection that create custom reusable SQL fragments that have the same behaviour of the functions with name ended with `IfValue`, that give you the possibility to do some operations or functions not included in ts-sql-query.

-ts-sql-query offers many commodity methods with name ended with `IfValue` to build dynamic queries; these methods allow to be ignored when the values specified by argument are `null` or `undefined` or an empty string (only when the allowEmptyString flag in the connection is not set to true, that is the default behaviour).
+ts-sql-query offers many commodity methods with name ended with `IfValue` to build dynamic queries; these methods allow to be ignored when the values specified by argument are `null` or `undefined` or an empty string (only when the `allowEmptyString` flag in the connection is not set to true, that is the default behaviour).
 When these methods are used in operations that return booleans value, ts-sql-query is smart enough to omit the operation when it is required, even when the operation is part of complex composition with `and`s and `or`s.

 The method `buildFragmentWithArgsIfValue` allows you to create a function, where if any optional value argument receives `null` or `undefined` or an empty string, the execution of the provided function is omitted.